Introduction and UNESCO's Mandate

 I was also growing skeptical of the culture of peace, but for the opposite reason.
 While certain Member States were afraid it would be so effective that it might interfere with their "right" to make war, I was frustrated at its lack of effectiveness, at UNESCO's inability to have a real impact for peace at a grass roots or national level.
 As mentioned earlier, in my opinion the national programmes were failing, and they were not being replaced by anything more effective.

 Given that UNESCO's priority is education, I tried another approach which was the launching of a global project for culture of peace and non-violence in schools.
-This got off to a good start at the International Forum in Sintra, Portugal, in May 1996 (See the Sintra Declaration on line).
+This got off to a good start at the International Forum in Sintra, Portugal, in May 1996 (See the Sintra Declaration).
 However, when it came time to follow-up, we encountered the same problems as those of national programmes; the staff position that had been established for direction of the project was "given away" at the very last moment by the Director-General for political considerations and the agency that had promised funds for the project did not make good on its promises.

 Some participants at Sintra meeting (Morton Deutsch at right)